New Orleans Criminal Defense Attorney

 Whether you have been arrested or are under investigation for a crime,

-have to face this alone.
-In many investigations, early intervention is
+to face this alone.
+In many investigations, early intervention is key

 The G. Carter Law Firm can walk you through every step, fighting for your rights and preserving

 your interests.
 We work hard to passionately pursue justice and ensure

 you are treated fairly by the court.
 Our team fights harder than anyone

 Turn to a team with the proven track record of obtaining dismissals, acquittals,

 and reduced charges for clients.
 There are no surprises with us - we've

 been through every stage and know what to expect.

 Ready to Defend Your Charges

 We are able to defend clients facing nearly any type of criminal charge.